-- G7 The maximum height above street level of the edge of buildings at street frontages, subject to the qualification of the next paragraph, should generally be: - Kelburn Parade (both sides from Salamanca Rd to Glasgow St intersection): three storeys - Kelburn Parade (from Glasgow St southwards): two storeys - Fairlie Terrace: four storeys. - The Terrace: 10 metres - G8 The nominal height of a "storey" in any area relates to the type of building in the proposed development and the precedent set by existing buildings on immediately adjacent properties. - G9 The maximum height of development immediately fronting Kelburn Parade to the southwest of the Fairlie Terrace intersection is two storeys and to Fairlie Terrace is four storeys.
-Development may be considered to a height above adjacent street level of four and six storeys respectively by building elements with a width of between 7.5m and 10m over not more than 25 percent of the street frontage. - G10 Design buildings and the spaces around them as an integrated whole to create positive open spaces that contribute to the quality and amenity of the campus.
+- G6 Rooftop architectural features and service or plant rooms which protrude above the identified building envelope should be designed as an integral part of any building and should not compromise the objectives of this Design Guide. - G7 The maximum height above street level of the edge of buildings at street frontages, subject to the qualification of the next paragraph, should generally be: - Kelburn Parade (both sides from Salamanca Rd to Glasgow St intersection): three storeys - Kelburn Parade (from Glasgow St southwards): two storeys - Fairlie Terrace: four storeys - The Terrace: 10 metres - G8 The nominal height of a "storey" in any area relates to the type of building in the proposed development and the precedent set by existing buildings on immediately adjacent properties. - G9 The maximum height of development immediately fronting Kelburn Parade to the southwest of the Fairlie Terrace intersection is two storeys and to Fairlie Terrace is four storeys.
+Development may be considered to a height above adjacent street level of four and six storeys respectively by building elements with a width of between 7.5m and 10m over not more than 25 percent of the street frontage. - G10 Design buildings on 320 The Terrace and the spaces around them as an integrated whole to create positive open spaces that contribute to the quality and amenity of the campus. - G11 Articulate long building forms and facades on 320 The Terrace to integrate with the residential environment. - G12 Break down the mass of any buildings on 320 The Terrace by stepping forms down and across the site to achieve views of the escarpment between and over buildings and to relate to the topography.

-Scale
+Scale and Alignment

-- G1 The "module", or scale, of the articulation of building elevations should relate to both the scale of existing immediately adjacent development and the distance from which the new building will mainly be viewed. - An interval of between 7.5m and 10m measured horizontally should be expressed in the elevational treatment of new development immediately adjacent to or fronting onto residential areas. - G3 The scale modulation of horizontal runs of façade will be achieved with significant articulation of form which may or may not be emphasised with surface treatment and minor elevational detail.
+G13 The "module", or scale, of the articulation of building elevations should relate to both the scale of existing immediately adjacent development and the distance from which the new building will mainly be viewed.

+- G142 An interval of between 7.5m and 10m measured horizontally should be expressed in the elevational treatment of new development immediately adjacent to or fronting onto residential areas. - G153 The scale modulation of horizontal runs of facade will be achieved with significant articulation of form which may or may not be emphasised with surface treatment and minor elevational detail. - G16 Where practicable provide a setback between the building(s) at 320 The Terrace and the street boundary which: - is at least as deep as the setback along the properties at 296 to 300 The Terrace; - includes soft landscape to contribute to a quality open space along the street; and - retains as many of the existing mature trees as possible within the setback.